Add the call to remove_unit_duplicate_nevra once optimised

 An alternative to searching based on unit IDs is to simply search for unit associations that were created before the sync operation started.
 This would likely perform better.

-#7 Updated by semyers over 5 years ago
+#7 Updated by semyers almost 6 years ago

 After getting pulp to actually sync all of rawhide (48,000ish packages, on_demand download policy for the win), I tried a few different approaches at efficiently chewing on large unit collections (units_rpm, in this case).
 The winning solution is using a mongo aggregation pipeline to "pre-filter" a given content unit type's (limited at the moment to RPM, SRPM, and DRPM, like the previous implementation) potential duplicate packages, and then cross-reference those potential duplicates with a given repository to find (and purge) stale entries in the RepositoryContentUnit association collection.

 The branch is pushed here, but I'm going to let it sit for a day and come back to it before putting up a PR, because it's a little bit nuts:

 #9 Updated by semyers over 5 years ago

 - Status changed from ASSIGNED to POST